 The questions in the Verbal Reasoning and Quantitative Reasoning measures have a variety of formats.
 Some require you to select a single answer choice; others require you to select one or more answer choices, and yet others require you to enter a numeric answer.
 Make sure when answering a question that you understand what response is required.
 An on-screen calculator is available during the Quantitative Reasoning sections.

-When taking the computer-delivered GRE General Test, you are free to skip questions that you might have difficulty answering.
+When taking the GRE General Test, you are free to skip questions that you might have difficulty answering.
 The testing software has a "mark and review" feature that enables you to mark questions you would like to revisit during the time provided to work on that section.
 The testing software also lets you view a complete list of all the questions in the section on which you're working, indicates whether you've answered each question and identifies the questions you've marked for review.
 Additionally, you can review questions you've already answered and change your answers, provided you still have time remaining to work on that section.
-See new research that shows most GRE test takers increased scores when changing answers.
+See research that shows most GRE test takers increased scores when changing answers.

 Here is an example of the review screen.